 4. Create Your Membership Levels

-Next, you need to create the different membership plans that will grant users access to your restricted content.
+Next, you need to create different membership plans that will grant users access to your restricted content.

 Paid Member Subscriptions lets you create as many different access plans as you’d like and you can include both free and paid options.